MuhammedAjmal786/Diabetes-Prediction/README.md

 ## 📌 Features
 - Perform EDA to understand the dataset and key patterns.
-- Use machine learning models to predict diabetes risk.
+- Use machine learning models to predict diabetes.
+- Save model using Pickle.
 - Deploy interactive web applications using Streamlit, Gradio, and Flask.

 ## 📂 Project Structure